psyanite/crust/README.md

 </div>

 ## To Do
-* Add follow button on store
-* Add follow button on profile
-* Implement follow functionality
+* Update tagline to be multiline
-* Display followers on profile screen
+* Display followers on profile screen???
-* Display followers on store screen
+* Display followers on store screen???

 * Implement home feed

 * Implement pagination